antaris-inc/SatOS-Payload-SDK/README.md

 * Python applications: `quay.io/antaris-inc/satos-payload-app-python:stable`
 * C++ application: quay.io/antaris-inc/satos-payload-app-cpp:stable

-A developer does not even need to close this repository in order to build an application, however there are examples here that are very helpful when getting started.
+A developer does not even need to clone this repository in order to build an application, however there are examples here that are very helpful when getting started.
 Visit the `examples/` directory here for more information.